databricks/spark-training/strata_2013/index.md

     ssh -i <key_file> root@<master_node_hostname>

+where `key_file` here is the private keyfile that was given to you by the tutorial instructors (or your AWS EC2 keyfile if you spun up your own cluster).

 __Question: I got the following permission error when I ran the above command.
 Help!__

 <pre class="nocode">